AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## How do I exclude files or directories from a migration task?

-To exclude files or directories from a migration task, add the file paths or directory paths that you want to exclude to the following configuration files.
+To exclude files or directories from a migration task, add the corresponding file paths or directory paths to the following configuration files.
 The configuration files reside in the Excludes directory of the client.

 -   A system disk configuration file: rsync\_excludes\_win.txt \(for Windows servers\) or rsync\_excludes\_linux.txt \(for Linux servers\)